brewster1134/atrackt/README.md

   * `id` - The value of the id attribute
   * `class` - The value of the id attribute

-* event: This represents the type of event that fired the tracking call.
+* *event*: This represents the type of event that fired the tracking call.

-* plugin: The name of the plugin responsible for tracking the element
+* *plugin*: The name of the plugin responsible for tracking the element

 ## Usage